robotont/robotont.github.io/html/_sources/files/demo_gazebo.rst.txt

 AR maze
 -------

-The AR maze demo showing the capabilities of the Robotont platform to detect and follow the AR Tag.
+The gazebo AR maze demo showing the capabilities of the Robotont platform to detect and follow the AR Tag.

 Installation
 ************